 In deeming a candidate competent an examiner will consider the following results as a minimum requirement:

+Knowledge assessment:

+The knowledge assessment shall consist of two papers:

+Paper A shall contain no less than the number of selected response questions as specified in Table 3.
+A correctly answered question shall be scored as a single correct answer (result = 1) and an incorrect answer shall be scored as a ‘zero result’.
+There is no provision for scoring “partially correct” answers with partial scores (for example, result = 0.5).
+The result of Paper A shall be recorded as the score achieved expressed as a percentage of the maximum available score.

+Paper B shall contain no less than the number of constructed response questions including calculation questions where relevant as specified in Table 3.
+The maximum score of an individual question is determined by its number of elements – for example the maximum available score for a question of one element is one and for a question of four elements the maximum available score is four.
+The result of Paper B shall be recorded as the score achieved expressed as a percentage of the maximum available score.

+Consideration of Knowledge Assessment Results

+The assessment result for each assessment shall be considered as follows when an ExCB takes a decision to issue a Certificate to a candidate:

-an assessment result of 85% for Paper A and 70% for Paper B provides an average of 77.5% which represents a pass result because this is greater than the 75% minimum.
+The results (the score achieved expressed as a percentage of the maximum available score) of Paper A and Paper B may be averaged and then then compared to the required minimum result of 75%.
+For example, an assessment result of 85% for Paper A and 70% for Paper B provides an average of 77.5% which represents a pass result because this is greater than the 75% minimum.
 A PCAR may be issued to a candidate that achieves a pass result and the PCAR can be used to support the issue of an IECEx Certificate of Personnel Competence.

 If the averaged result for Paper A and Paper B is less than 75% a fail result shall be recorded for the candidate.
 If the candidate that has had a fail result recorded wishes to re-sit the assessment both Paper A and Paper B shall be repeated.

-Practical skills tests: All items shall
+Practical assessment:

+At the conclusion of a practical assessment (as agreed by the candidate) all activities shall have been completed according to all relevant Standards, manufacturer’s instructions and any other relevant requirements associated with the technology, process, activity (including design and area classification) or equipment being installed, inspected, maintained, or repaired.

 4.3.6 Conducting and managing assessment